My Most Used Git Commands

 bash

-This will lead us to rebase itself.
+This brings us to rebase itself.
 Remember to rebase!
-This is especially important if you are doing feature branches.
-We do not want a half-dead branch, which is a billion commits behind its default branch with merge conflicts up to the throat.
+This is especially important if you are working with feature branches.
+We do not want a half-dead branch that is a billion commits behind its default branch with merge conflicts up to the throat.
 Ouch!

 git merge <branch>